 Entering a Casino for the First Time

-I found it to be a highly distracting place: loud, lots of flashing lights, and smoke.
-This was a time when smoking was more fashionable than it is today, so there was a great deal of cigarette and cigar smoke in the air.
-This is still true today in some states, such as Nevada, although ventilation has gotten a whole lot better.
+I found it a highly distracting place: loud, flashing lights, and smoke.
+Then, smoking was more prevalent than today, so much cigarette and cigar smoke was in the air.
+Smoking at casinos is still true in some states, such as Nevada, although ventilation has improved significantly.

 My Initial Gambling Rules

 After these first two casino gambling experiences, I spent more and more time thinking about them without much progress in learning how to win.
 I wasn’t yet thinking about how to win, however.
-Rather, I was mostly thinking about the potential dangers of what I was getting myself into.
+Instead, I mainly was thinking about the potential dangers of what I was getting myself into.

-Eventually, I made a decision to keep trying to figure out this whole slots gambling thing.
-I wasn’t expecting to win any significant amount of money, not ever.
-But I was hoping not to lose a significant amount of money.
+Eventually, I decided to figure out slot machine gambling.
+I wasn’t expecting to win any significant amount of money.
+But I hoped not to lose a significant amount of money.

-At the time, for me, my primary motivation was wanting to develop better control over my emotions while gambling at a casino.
-When there, I was feeling overwhelmed by my strong emotions.
-I didn’t like feeling ruled, at times almost controlled, by my emotions.
+At the time, my primary motivation was to develop better control over my emotions while gambling at a casino.
+When there, I was feeling overwhelmed by my intense feelings.
+I wouldn’t say I liked feeling ruled, at times almost controlled, by my feelings.

-But that’s just my story.
-Instead, let’s talk about your story.
+But that’s my story.
+Let’s talk about your story instead.

 The Changing State of Gambling, in Brief

 Legal large-scale gambling in the U.S. started in Nevada in 1931.
 There was Las Vegas, of course, but also Reno, Lake Tahoe, and others.
-It basically stayed there until legalized in Atlantic City, New Jersey in 1978.
+It stayed there until legalized in Atlantic City, New Jersey, in 1978.

 Legalized gambling in Atlantic City provided casinos convenient to gamblers on the east coast.
-And this balance of gambling between Nevada and Atlantic City continued until around the end of the 1980s.
+And this gambling balance between Nevada and Atlantic City continued until around the end of the 1980s.
 At that point, everything started changing more and more rapidly.

 Beginning Your Slots Journey

-If you’re just started on your slots journey, you may not know how much playing slots has changed so much in the last few years.
-That’s fine, as more than a few regular slots players haven’t kept up with all the changes of late.
+Having just started your slots journey, you may not know how much playing slots has changed so much in the last few years.
+That’s fine, as more than a few regular slots players haven’t kept up with all the latest changes.
 Or, rather, what the changes mean.

-That’s about all the preparation you’ll need to start, other than The Golden Rule of Slots.
+That’s all the preparation you’ll need to start, besides The Golden Rule of Slots.